mehdidotcafe/coinbasket/data_agent/README.md

 This starts the Qdrant container, and launches the data agent.

 ## Production mode
-Production mode is intended for deployments where you already have a Qdrant instance running.
-In this mode, the agent connects to your existing database and doesn’t start any containers.
+In production mode, the agent spins up both a containerized Qdrant vector database and itself.
+Note that by updating the database variables of the `.env.production` file, you are able to connect the agent to any qdrant database.

 ### Running in Production
 From the root of the repository, run: